SpinningVinyl/jPathfinder/README.md

 The user interface is pretty self-explanatory, but here is a short explanation anyway.

 **Algorithm**: A* (A-star) or Dijkstra.
-Dijkstra's algorithm doesn't have a heuristic component and usually takes longer to find the destination than A* (it has other advantages but they're mostly irrelevant here).
+Dijkstra's algorithm doesn't have a heuristic component and usually takes longer to find the destination than A* (it has other advantages, but they are mostly irrelevant here).

 **Allow diagonal movement**: if turned off, the algorithm will move only to adjacent cells (up, down, left or right).